-How many ways are there – rather: how many do you need – to manage your company's goals?
+How many ways are there – or rather: how many do you need – to manage your company’s goals?
 Apparently we all need one more: Objectives and Key Results (OKRs).
 But why would you want to add this methodology to your arsenal?
 The reason given most often may not be the one that matters most to you.

 OKRs evolved from MBOs, offering further clarity by outlining how the company defines success.
 Developed by Andy Grove and John Doerr in the 1970s, OKRs help teams and organizations reach their goals through identifiable and measurable results.
 By design, the OKR framework works across teams to create a standard the whole company can adopt.
 OKRs give purpose to teams and organizations.